ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

 ## Ada Advocacy

-Ada does not have a lot going in the marketing department, lets fix that!
+Ada does not have a lot going in the marketing department, let's fix that!
 All these proposals apply regardless of your Ada experience, each person will have their own take and point of view.